Routing in ConnexCS CloudSwitch occurs in the following stages:

 |580||To (fU) User Missing||This is an internal error; you should never see this.
 If you do please contact us.|

 4XX vs 5XX

 4xx codes are Client Failure Responses, while 5XX are Server Failure Responses.
 For example, it doesn't mean that the server couldn't deliver the call but it means the server knows that the number doesn't exist.

 End Point synchronisation

-When making changes, although we try to synchronise all endpoints as fast as possible, as this is a distributed system it can take up to 60 seconds for any changes to take effect.
+When making changes, although we try to synchronise all endpoints instantly, as this is a distributed system, it can take up to 60 seconds for any changes to take effect.